 Bactrack 5 – Time to test your wifi security.
 I’d recommend plugging an Alfa USB wifi device into ESX, sharing the device with the VM and scanning your access point in order to do quick audits.

 Windows Server 2008 R2 – Not free, per se, but a good trial that should be enough to get you going on your road to certification.
 I use the Core install for DHCP and DNS when Windows integration is important.

 Citrix XenApp – You’ll need to convert this one, but combined with the developer license, you’ll get 2 concurrent users, include the web access gateway.
-Click this for a tutorial on getting the developer license, which has always been a bit of a pain.
+Click this for a tutorial on getting a hostgator coupon or the developer license, which has always been a bit of a pain.